andre-wells/andre-wells/README.md

 📆 Feb 2022 - Present

   - **Roles and Responsibilities**\
-  Scoping and estimating user stories in an agile work environment.
-Producing and implementing functional solutions, maintinaing existing patterns and
+  I scoped and estimated user stories in an agile work environment.
+I supported, maintained and implemented new features for a mature, workflow-driven suite of applications that is used by major natural resource companies and government agencies around the world.

   - **Technologies and Skills**\
   C# ASP.NET, RESTful APIs\